Joseph W Craft III Foundation

 Joseph W. Craft III was born in 1950 in Hazard, Kentucky, one of the poorest areas in the country.
 He earned an undergraduate degree in accounting (1972) and a JD degree (1976) from the University of Kentucky.
 He serves as Chairman, President and CEO of Alliance Resource Partners, L.P., the third-largest coal producer in the eastern United States.
 Craft is a dedicated philanthropist who supports education, free enterprise initiatives, and social services throughout Kentucky and beyond.

 Philanthropic Philosophy: In his Giving Pledge statement, Craft wrote: "I am excited to think about breaking barriers and providing opportunities.
 In my view, this is how America was designed and meant to be."
-He emphasizes that his success came through "hard work, financial discipline and teaming up with great people" and witnessed firsthand how private industry, not government programs, could create economic opportunities in his home region.
+He emphasises that his success came through "hard work, financial discipline and teaming up with great people" and witnessed firsthand how private industry, not government programmes, could create economic opportunities in his home region.

 Kelly Craft (spouse): Co-founder of the Craft Academy at Morehead State University, former United States Ambassador to Canada and United Nations, native of Glasgow, Kentucky.
 The Crafts work together on many philanthropic initiatives.